ferrami/ferrami/README.md

-- 👋 Hi, I’m Fernando Ramirez- @ferrami
+- 👋 Greetings, my name is Fernando - @ferrami

-- 👀 I’m interested in web design and digital art.
+- 👀🌱 I´m currently studying Web Development and I am interested in becoming an expert in Front-End design and UIX.

-- 🌱 I’m currently learning Web Development.
-- 💞️ I’m looking to learn from Front-End Full Stack developers and web projects.
+- 💞️ I´m looking to learn from web projects and their developers, I´d like to integrate techniques into my projects and involving best practices in the development of web applications and services.

-- 📫 Telegram: @f3rnl
+- 📫 You can contact me via telegram: @f3rnl

 - The world of art is renewed and turns to new digital environments, such as the web, design and audiovisual production.

 <!---